edinel/recipes/_recipes/IndianCabbageStir-Fry.md

     - "Add the garlic, salt, and cayenne and toss well."
     - "Cover, reduce the heat to medium, and steam until the cabbage is crisp-tender, about 5 minutes."
     - Serve hot with a little yogurt or raita.
+---
+This is a super-savory vegetarian main dish that is highly satisfying to eat.